 What is Professional Indemnity insurance?

-In a nutshell, it protects your business from financial and in some cases reputation damaging claims brought by unhappy customers.
-The reality of today’s world is even the most highly reputed companies will have claims made against them over the slightest error because people are more inclined to do something about an issue if compensation is involved.
+It protects your business from financial and in some cases, reputation-damaging claims brought on by unhappy customers.
+In today’s world, even the most highly-reputed companies will have claims made against them over the slightest error.
+People are more inclined to do something about an issue if compensation is involved.

 - Intellectual Property – this covers infringements on others’ copyrights, trademarks and other rights

-- Loss Of Documents or Data – where client items are lost, damaged or stolen
+- Loss Of Documents or Data – where client items are lost, damaged or stolen.

 What level of cover should be arranged?